 You simply can’t be in Istria and not eat (over and over again) truffles.
-Istrian truffles are truly world class, with Mr. Chasing the Donkey claiming he can’t tell the difference between their Italian cousins.
-While you are shopping, be sure to pick up some of Croatia’s best olive oil at the open-air market.
+Istrian truffles are genuinely world-class, with Mr. Chasing the Donkey claiming he can’t tell the difference between their Italian cousins.
+While shopping, also make sure to pick up some of Croatia’s best olive oil at the open-air market.

 Stroll Through Grisia

-Scuba Dive the Baron Gautsch Wreck
+Scuba Dive The Baron Gautsch Wreck

-See the Islands
+See The Islands